Space mirror: History

-The concept of the construction of space mirrors as a method of climate engineering dates back to the years 1923,1929, 1957 und 1978 by the physicist Hermann Oberth and the 1980s by other scientists.
-In 1923, Hermann Oberth first described his space mirrors with a diameter of 100 to 300 km in his book „Die Rakete zu den Planetenräumen", which are said to consist of a grid network of individually adjustible facets.
+The concept of constructing space mirrors as a method of climate engineering dates to the years 1923, 1929, 1957 and 1978 by the physicist Hermann Oberth and the 1980s by other scientists.
+In 1923, Hermann Oberth first described his space mirrors with a diameter of 100 to 300 km in his book "Die Rakete zu den Planetenräumen", which are said to consist of a grid network of individually adjustible facets.

-Space mirrors in orbit around the earth, as designed by Hermann Oberth, are intended to focus sunlight on indiviual regions oft he earth’s surface or deflect it into space so that the solar radiation is weakened in a specifically controlled manner for individual regions on the earth’s surface.
+Space mirrors in orbit around the Earth, as designed by Hermann Oberth, are intended to focus sunlight on individual regions of the earth's surface or deflect it into space.

-It is therefore not a question oft he weakening oft he solar radiation on the entire exposed surface oft he earth, as would be the case when considering the establishment of shading areas at Lagrange point between the sun and the earth.

-These giant mirrors in orbit could be used to illuminate individual cities, as a mens of protection against natural disasters, to control weather and climate, to create addional living space for tens of billions of people, Hermann Oberth writes.
-The fact that one could influence the trajectories of he barometric high and low pressure areas with these spatial mirrors seemed most important to Oberth.
+It is therefore not a question of the weakening of the solar radiation on the entire exposed surface of the Earth, as would be the case when considering the establishment of shading areas at Lagrange point between the Sun and the Earth.
+These giant mirrors in orbit could be used to illuminate individual cities, as a means of protection against natural disasters, to control weather and climate, to create additional living space for tens of billions of people, as Hermann Oberth writes.
+The fact that this could influence the trajectories of the barometric high and low pressure areas with these spatial mirrors seemed most important to Oberth.

+The physicist Hermann Oberth followed his first suggestion in 1923 with further publications, in which he took into account the technical progress achieved up to that point.
+These include "Wege zur Raumschiffahrt" (Ways to Spaceflight) in 1929, "Menschen im Weltraum.
+Neue Projekte für Raketen- und Raumfahrt" (People in Space.
+New Projects for Rocket and Space Travel) in 1957 and "Der Weltraumspiegel" (The Space Mirror) in 1978.
+For cost reasons, Hermann Oberth's concept envisages that the components should be produced from lunar minerals on the Moon, because its lower gravitational pull requires less energy to launch the components into lunar orbit.
+In addition, the earth's atmosphere is not burdened by many rocket launches.
+From the lunar surface, the components would be launched into the lunar orbit by an electromagnetic lunar slingshot and "stacked" at a 60° libration point.
+From there, the components could be transported into orbit with the electric spaceships he had designed with little recoil, and there they would be assembled into mirrors with a diameter of 100 to 300 km.
+In 1978 he estimated that the realization could be expected between 2018 and 2038.

-Other scientists proposed in the 1980s to cool Venus’ climate to provide for a theoretical future where humans occupy other planets.
-In 1989, James Early, working at the Lawrence Livermore National Laboratory, proposed using a "space shade" 2000 km in diameter orbiting at Lagrangian Point L1.
-He estimated the cost at between one and ten trillion US dollars and suggested manufacturing it on the moon using moon rock.
+Other scientists proposed in the 1980s to cool Venus' climate to provide for a theoretical future where humans occupy other planets.
+In 1989, James Early, working at the Lawrence Livermore National Laboratory, proposed using a "space shade" 2000 km in diameter orbiting at Lagrangian point L1.
+He estimated the cost at between one and ten trillion US dollars and suggested manufacturing it on the Moon using Moon rock.

-Space mirrors were also proposed at the "Response Options to Rapid or Severe Climate Change" round-table meeting organized by the President's Climate Change Technology Program in September 2001.
-Lowell Wood, a senior staff scientist at the Lawrence Livermore National Laboratory proposed stationing one or more wire-mesh "mirrors" in orbit to deflect sunlight back into space or to filter it.
-Wood calculated that deflecting 1% of sunlight would restore climatic stability, and that would require either a single mirror 600,000 square miles (1,600,000 km2) in area or several smaller ones.
-Wood had been researching the idea for more than ten years but considered it so infeasible that it should only be a back-up plan for solving the global warming problem.